quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 ## Our Example

-We will use a simple producer to generate text to be processed by our new Word Counter application.
+We will use a [Quix Streams `Source`](../../connectors/sources/README.md) to generate text to be processed by our new Word Counter `Application`.

-NOTE: Our example uses JSON formatting for Kafka message values.
+NOTE: Our example uses `JSON` formatting for Kafka message values.

 ## Event Expansion

-The most important concept we want to explore here is how you can "expand" a single event into multiple new ones.
+The most important concept we want to explore here is how you can "expand" a single event/message into multiple new ones.

 More than that: each new event generated via expansion is processed individually through the remainder of your pipeline, allowing you to write ALL your operations